 While work-based learning may offer advantages to young people, such as facilitated recruitment by their training company, it also often results in informally or non-formally acquired work-based skills that lack formal certification.
 Formal recognition of such skills has many potential benefits, in particular to workers who seek a new job but lack a formal proof of their competence, including refugees in their new host country.

-Inspired by her previous OECD work on adult learning and VET policies and in the context of the current refugee crisis in Europe, Hendrickje’s doctoral research aims to explore the integration potential of skills recognition measures that make informally or non-formally acquired vocational skills of refugees visible for use in Germany’s market.
+Inspired by her previous OECD work and in response to the migrant influx to Europe in 2015-2016, Hendrickje’s doctoral research explores the integration potential of mechanisms that formally recognise refugees’ vocational skills for use in Germany’s labour market.

 - Windisch, H. C. (2019).
 Making the most of learning contexts: A literature review of family and workplace literacy programs.
 In D. Perin (ed.).
 Adult Literacy Handbook.
 Hoboken, NJ: Wiley.